AYadav01/object_Detection/README.md

 * Create a positive vector file by combining all the positive images

-	The positive vector file provides the path to the positive images and the decsription file
+	The positive vector file provides the path to the positive images and the description file

-* Train the Cascade: Moment of Truth :-)
+* Train and Test the Cascade: Moment of Truth :-)

 Description Files